Steak and Tomatoes

 Fast forward to early summer when I found myself tagging one recipe after another.
 Could I cook the entire book?
 I sure wanted to!

-Why the change?
-I wondered.
 Then it hit me.
 The Steamy Kitchen Cookbook has a summery slant and for good reason.
-Jaden lives in Florida where good tomatoes, say, can be found more months than not; where ‘winter’ is a few weeks of coolish weather; where good seafood comes straight from the Gulf and the Atlantic.
-When a cookbook author lives in a place with nine months of summer, naturally her recipes reflect the tastes of summer.
+Jaden lives in Florida where good tomatoes, say, can be found more months than not; where "winter" is a few weeks of coolish weather; where good seafood comes straight from the Gulf and the Atlantic.

 The Steamy Kitchen Cookbook has an Asian slant too, the official title is The Steamy Kitchen Cookbook: 101 Recipes Asian Recipes Simple Enough for Tonight’s Dinner, good for nudging my recipe repertoire in a new direction.

-The ingredients are ‘real food’ and accessible – most will be familiar to regular Kitchen Parade readers.
-The techniques are easy to follow – ‘simple enough for tonight’s dinner’ is no stretch.
-The recipes are healthy – nearly all are low-fat and high-flavor and call for lots of vegetables.
+• The recipes are healthy – nearly all are low-fat and high-flavor and call for lots of vegetables.

 So add it up: accessible Asian, fresh, easy and healthy.
 That’s lots to love about The Steamy Kitchen Cookbook.
 I like that!
 You just might too!

-Others who like recipes from The Steamy Kitchen Cookbook:
+Other food bloggers also like recipes from The Steamy Kitchen Cookbook:

-STEAK and TOMATOES
+QUICK SUPPER: STEAK and TOMATOES

 Hands-on time: 30 minutes